Testnet 3

 UI Component Library

-Feature The UI component library is an open-source repo of code components, such as cards and buttons, that empowers the Akashian community to efficiently produce on-brand websites and applications.
+Summary The UI component library is an open-source repo of code components, such as cards and buttons, that empowers the Akashian community to efficiently produce on-brand websites and applications.

 Motivation The UI component library allows Akash to scale massively, empowering community members to directly build tools, rather than using the bandwidth and resources of one individual company.
 Because engineers aren’t always designers, their Akash initiatives have inconsistent branding and UI experiences, leading to confusion and mistrust from users.